ImageMagick/Usage-Markdown/draw/index.md

 [![\[IM Output\]](annotate_percents.gif)](annotate_percents.gif)

-However all escapes are completely ignored when read a annotation string from a file.
+However all escapes are completely ignored when read an annotation string from a file.

 ~~~
 echo -n '@ %w\n%h' |\